benoitliard/flickr2google/README.md

 - Keep your API keys and client secrets secure and never commit them to version control
 - Transfer duration depends on photo count and size
 - For Google Photos API, you'll remain in "Testing" status unless you verify your app, which limits to 100 users

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License